 3. Best practice

-We present you with the best-practice examples of well-known companies that have recognized the benefits of women in leadership positions and have been able to increase their number.
+We present you best-practice examples of well-known companies that have recognized the benefits of women in leadership positions and have been able to increase their number.
 Get inspired by their experiences and resourcefulness!

 4. Approaches to the design

 Working at the individual level is undoubtedly important to empower women and resolve their inner (gender role) conflicts and blockages.
 However, this cannot be the sole solution to the problem.
-Companies must also revise their HR processes and corporate structures as well as their lived culture and internal attitudes if they are really serious about gender equality in their company.
+Companies must also revise their HR processes and corporate structures as well as their culture and internal attitudes if they are really serious about gender equality in their company.

 5.Benefits of mixed leadership